 First up is this dazzling blue forward facing stud brick.
 You get 1 in total.
 It's part of the robot.
 Is it rare, no, but it is one of only 13 blue pieces in Futuron.
 Ignoring of course, the blue Spacemen.

 Next up we have this five stud brick also in blue, which was rare in the 80's, unused in the 90's, and actually enjoyed a renaissance in the late 00's.
 There were thirteen released across 8 sets, and three of those showed up in the 80's.
-It's still not particularly common, but there have been more recently than in days long past.
+It's still not particularly common, but there have been more of late than in days long past.

 Next we have this control stick and base, a grey and blue combination part.
 The grey stick is the second most common color, out of 6 colors, of this particular lever piece, and the blue base is third rarest color variant out of nine colors.
 Neither is very rare.
-Futuron just has one of each, but hey, we've got us a grey part.
+Futuron just has one of each, but hey, we've got us a classic grey part.

 Next I have a bit of a conundrum.
 You see, there's this set called 9355-1: DACTA Space Theme Set.
-It's pretty much a Dacta Futuron set, and it contains this next piece I'm including, but as a Futuron set it's just.
-Well, Dacta is a classroom Lego brand, and I don't think I want to go into detail about it; at least for now.
+It's pretty much a Dacta Futuron set, and it contains this next piece I'm including, but as a Futuron set it's just, well, Dacta is a classroom brand, and I don't think I want to go into detail about it; at least for now.
 Suffice it to say, if like me you choose to ignore the Dacta collection, then this tunnel corner wall can be considered unique to Crater Crawler.
 It's the only time this part was used as a wheel well.
 You get two in white.
 This is the most common color of the part, and it's pretty big.

 Our next part is this blue dot, from the droid.
 You get one, and it is actually pretty common otherwise.